Mal402/sharedgamelobby/README.md

 **Efficient Updates:** Storing user information in a single document allows for efficient updates and retrieval.
 When a user updates their profile or preferences, the application can perform a single database write operation to update the user document, ensuring that the changes are immediately reflected across the application.

 **Integration with Game Document: **The user document often includes references or IDs related to the games the user is associated with, such as game IDs or membership details.
 This integration allows for efficient cross-referencing between user profiles and game documents, enabling features like retrieving a user's active games or displaying user-specific information within a game session.

+**For More Information:**

+For more in-depth information and documentation regarding Firebase integration, transactions, REST API usage, and real-time feeds with NoSQL indexing, please refer to the official Firebase documentation (https://firebase.google.com/docs) and the relevant documentation provided within the project's codebase.

+We hope this guide helps you get started with the Shared Game Lobby project successfully.
+Enjoy the collaborative gaming experience empowered by Firebase and the extensive features of the project.

 **Contact:**